bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rhodes.md

 * We note at this point that many details about Ida given in all the biographies we have seen are wrong.
 * Once in the United States, Rhodes attended school and, in 1919, she was awarded the New York State Cash Scholarship and a Cornell University Scholarship to allow her to study mathematics at Cornell University.
 * However, in addition to her undergraduate studies at Cornell, Rhodes also worked as a junior nurse in Ithaca City Hospital.
-* Despite this extraordinarily demanding schedule, Ida Itzkowitz married Solomon Alhadef Rhodes on 20 September 1922 in Bronx, New York City.
 * Solomon Alhadef was born on 15 April 1895 on the Island of Rhodes, at that time part of Turkey.
 * By the time he left Rhodes the Island had become part of Italy.
-* Answering the question of whether he had anyone solely dependent on him, he stated that he had a "brother who is incompetent."
-By the time he graduated with a first degree in French and Spanish from Cornell University in 1921 his name is given as Solomon Alhadef Rhodes.
-* When Ida and Solomon married, he gave his name as Solomon A Rhodes and she gave her name as Ida Itzkowitz.
 * Following her marriage, she took the name Ida Rhodes.
 * Ida graduated from Cornell with a B.A. with honours in mathematics in February 1923 and by autumn of that year, she was awarded a Master's Degree.
 * On 17 June 1924 Ida and Solomon were living at 1631 Washington Avenue, Bronx, New York when each of them made a Declaration of Intention to become a citizen of the United States.
 * From autumn 1923 until 1940 Rhodes worked at a number of different jobs, only one of which required her training as a mathematician.
-* Rhodes then became a partner with her father of his David Itzkowitz Sportswear store undertaking accountancy tasks.
 * Unemployment reached 20% in the United States at around the time Rhodes completed her year of graduate study of mathematics at Columbia.
 * On 30 March 1932 Rhodes completed a Petition for Citizenship.
 * In the 1940 Census, Rhodes was still living with her parents at 101 Brightwater Court, Brooklyn.
-* Let us note at this point that Solomon Rhodes remarried, published the book Gérard de Nerval, 1808-1855 : poet, traveler, dreamer in 1951 (which he dedicated to his second wife), and died in Dade, Florida, United States, on 28 June 1978.
 * A number of mathematicians were employed to lead the project, and Rhodes was one of those employed in 1940.
 * Rhodes had worked as a nurse for many years so she was able to use her nursing skills to help the workers.
 * This meant that Rhodes could not undertake much of her work of consistency checking and other tasks necessary for the project during the day so she worked during the evenings, often alongside Gertude Blanch.